Skip to content

 BodyRoleWebsite

-Colorado Division of GamingPrimary regulator: licenses and oversees land-based casinos, online sports betting, DFS, and pari-mutuel wageringgaming.colorado.gov
+Colorado Division of GamingPrimary regulator: licenses and oversees all land-based casinos, online sports betting, DFS, and pari-mutuel wageringgaming.colorado.gov

 Problem Gambling Coalition of Colorado (PGCC)Statewide problem gambling coalition; operates BetSmart Colorado self-exclusion program; NCPG state affiliateproblemgamblingcoalitioncolorado.org